acli/branding/README.md

-The cropped logo should be used only when an appropriate amount of white space has already been designed into an existing layout, for example when you use the logo as a profile picture on GitHub
+The cropped logo should be used only when an appropriate amount of white space has been designed into an existing layout, for example when you use the logo as a profile picture on GitHub to identify the CFF project
-(or on social media where the profile picture will not be cropped to fit a circle) to identify the CFF project.
+(or on social media where the profile picture will not be cropped to fit a circle).

 ![cropped logo](github-org-logo-cropped.png)